By David Joel Miller

 People who have abused substances, taken drugs or drank to help them be less anxious will find their emotions have gotten out of control like a house full of unruly children when the parents are away.
 Using alcohol to sleep or to not feel leaves you exhausted the next day and beyond.

-Feelings can tell you things, provide you with information you need, if only you are willing to listen to them.
+Feelings can tell you things, provide you with the information you need if only you are willing to listen to them.
 If you grew up around others that did not pay attention to feelings, yours or theirs, or pretended they did not have feelings, you may be at a disadvantage when it comes to managing your emotions.

 Learning to manage your emotions, feel what you need to feel but not let your emotions take over complete control of you requires you to develop a better relationship with your feelings.